armaanshah96/tw-na-internship-project/readme.md

 After installation has been completed, follow the next set of steps:

-1.Open intellij.
+1. Open intellij.

-2.Open Invalidate Caches under "File" at the very top of your screen.
+2. Open Invalidate Caches under "File" at the very top of your screen.

-3.Make sure "clear downloaded shared indexes” is selected.
+3. Make sure "clear downloaded shared indexes” is selected.

-4.Click on "Invalidate and Restart."
+4. Click on "Invalidate and Restart."

-Note: wait for application to restart.
+- Note: wait for application to restart.

-##Create application-local.properties file
+### 3. Create application-local.properties file
 - Create a file called application-local.properties that is similar to application.properties in (src/main/java/resources)
 - Paste the following code in your application-local.properties file and enter your Heroku credentials which are located in the tw-intern-project under settings and open configvars.
 ```bash